-The financial statements of Farm Credit of Western Oklahoma, ACA (Association) are prepared by management, who is responsible for their integrity and objectivity, including amounts that must necessarily be based on judgments and estimates.
-The financial statements have been prepared in conformity with generally accepted accounting principles appropriate in the circumstances, and in the opinion of management, fairly present the financial condition of the Association.
-Other financial information included in the 2012 annual report is consistent with that in the financial statements.
+3302 Williams Ave.
+Woodward, OK 73801 580 256-3465 800 299-3465 Fax 580 256-5982 The consolidated financial statements of Farm Credit of Western Oklahoma, ACA (Association) are prepared by management, who is responsible for their integrity and objectivity, including amounts that must necessarily be based on judgments and estimates.
+The consolidated financial statements have been prepared in conformity with generally accepted accounting principles appropriate in the circumstances, and in the opinion of management, fairly present the financial condition of the Association.
+Other financial information included in the 2013 annual report is consistent with that in the financial statements.

 To meet its responsibility for reliable financial information, management depends on the Association's accounting and internal control systems, which have been designed to provide reasonable, but not absolute, assurance that assets are safeguarded and transactions are properly authorized and recorded.
-To monitor compliance, CoBank, ACB's Internal Audit staff performed audits of the accounting records, reviewed accounting systems and internal controls, and recommended improvements as appropriate.
-The financial statements are examined by PricewaterhouseCoopers LLP, independent auditors, who also conduct a review of internal controls to the extent necessary to comply with auditing standards generally accepted in the United States of America.
+To monitor compliance, CoBank, ACB's Internal Audit staff performed audits of the accounting records, reviewed accounting systems and internal controls, and recommended improvements as The consolidated financial statements are examined by appropriate.
+PricewaterhouseCoopers LLP, independent auditors, who also conduct a review of internal controls to the extent necessary to comply with auditing standards generally accepted in the United States of America.
 The Association is also examined by the Farm Credit Administration.